culvertsoft/mgen/README.md

 ## State of Development

-Development is a about a month from an initial beta release.
+Development is a about a couple of weeks from an initial beta release.

 Most of the core functionality is implemented, however:
  - Documentation is lacking.